mathewpeedikayil/mnist-digits-classification/README.md

-# MNIST Digits Classification 0️⃣1️⃣2️⃣3️⃣4️⃣5️⃣6️⃣7️⃣8️⃣9️⃣
+# MNIST Digits Classification 🔢
-This project utilises a neural network on the MNIST datset to classify handwritten digits.
+This project utilises a dense neural network on the MNIST datset to classify handwritten digits.

 ## Program Execution
 ### Run it locally